4 New California ADU Laws in 2020:

 First-time home buyers have multiple ways to finance a garage conversion ADU project.
 Obviously, they can pay for it from their own savings.
 Another option is to finance their purchase and construction by taking out a mortgage called a HomeStyle loan, which includes the cost of renovations.
 Finally, they can secure a home renovation loan after their purchase, which is a very quick process but comes with a higher interest rate, from a company like Lightstream or SoFi.

 Learn The Laws and Talk To an Expert

 California Bill AB-881 on New California ADU Laws For 2020 | Credit: leginfo.legislature.ca.gov

 Check out a summary of the new California ADU laws and take a look at the official legislation as well.
 For most single-family homes, the garage conversion restrictions are very limited.
 The city of Los Angeles has allowed ADUs on most residentially zoned lots, regardless of lot size.
 When converting an existing garage into an ADU, two parking spots need to be maintained for the existing residence, but can be uncovered spots on a driveway, which can be side-by-side or even tandem.

-If you want to learn more about the process and costs of building an ADU or garage conversion on your property, please check out my other blog posts below.
+If you want to learn more about the process and costs of building an ADU or garage conversion in Los Angeles, Orange County, Ventura or San Diego, please check out my other blog posts below.
 When you’re ready to take the next step and talk to a contractor or designer/architect about your specific ADU project, please feel free to call one of our friendly Greatbuildz staff at 818.317.3567 or at www.Greatbuildz.com.